Leibniz Universität Hannover

 I am assistant professor (Juniorprofessor) at the Leibniz Universität Hannover, affiliated to the Software Engineering Group of Prof. Kurt Schneider.
 Before (from 2011-2013), I was a postdoc researcher in the DEpendable Evolvable Pervasive Software Engineering (DEEP-SE) group, working with Prof. Carlo Ghezzi, at the Politecnico di Milano..
 From 2007-2011, I was a doctoral student in the Software Engineering Group at the University of Paderborn, led by Prof. Wilhelm Schäfer.

-My research focuses on model-based, automated, and formal techniques for the development and analysis of software-intensive systems.
+My research focuses on model-based, automated, and formal software engineering techniques for the development and analysis of software-intensive systems.
 Especially, I am interested in scenario-based specification approaches for ubiquitous and cyber-physical systems and the application of formal verification and controller synthesis techniques.
 These techniques shall help engineers detect, understand, and resolve inconsistencies they may have introduced in their design, and further support them in the refinement of their design, increasing energy-efficiency, analyzing dependability, designing tests, and engineering software updates at run-time and self-adaptive behavior.